ETDN/pokedex_typescript/README.md

 # Pokedex
 A nice looking Pokedex.
-I used PokeApi to retrieve the information
+I used PokeApi to retrieve the information and TypeScript for the code language.
+Before starting the code I did mockups on Figma of what I want the Pokedex to look like.
+The objective is to deploy it with Netlify.

+## Technology used

 ## Figma mockups

 ![image](https://user-images.githubusercontent.com/100126834/222886675-13bd9f8b-6c85-43ec-818d-d7a418344eb5.png)